uvelayut/GenericFramework/README.md

-Content Security Automation
+Test Automation - Generic Framework

-A Python package to handle all common libraries of Content Security Test Automation framework.
+A Python package to support all types of functional test automation (REST , SElenium , CLI) with basic libraries.